frankbesch/nimble-oke/SYSTEM_REQUIREMENTS.md

 | **Architecture** | x86_64 (AMD EPYC) | x86_64 required | ✅ **Compatible** |

 ### Cost Structure

+> **Note:** All prices are as of December 2024 and are subject to change.
+Volume discounts may be applicable for Oracle Universal Credits subscriptions.
+Please contact an Oracle sales representative for an official quote.

 | Component | Rate | 5-Hour Test | 24/7 Month | Notes |
 |-----------|------|-------------|------------|-------|